Malcolm Mclean – Short Biography

 The idea of inter-modal containers struck McLean while transporting a load of lumber to a port.
 He was observing the long process of loading and unloading ships when inspiration hit him.

-McLean imagined trailers carrying boxes and loading them at shippers’ doors completely sealed and then sending them by truck to ports, lifting them off the chassis and storing them aboard ships.
-Upon arrival of the cargo at their destination, the process would simply be reversed.
+McLean imagined trailers carrying boxes and loading them at shippers’ doors completely sealed and then sending them by truck to ports, lifting them off the chassis, and storing them aboard ships.
+Upon the arrival of the cargo at their destination, the process would simply be reversed.

 Through all these, McLean persevered.
 He poured all of his capital into the venture and never once asked for government support.
 Sometime in the ’50s, McLean sold his interest in the trucking business and bought Pan Atlantic Steamship Company.
 He acquired four ships and invested in the building of his inter-modal trailers.